The Power of Yoga Nidra in Crisis

 We don’t have to stress, suffer or be stuck with trauma if crisis comes into our lives unexpectedly.
 Thanks to the powerful practice of Yoga Nidra, we can empower ourselves to be ready to deal with whatever life throws at us.
 Yoga Nidra allows us to activate the relaxation response in stressful times, train the witness to observe without reaction, stay balanced, heal leftover imprints from trauma and create hope for a positive, inspiring future.

 Yoga Nidra is an incredible yogic practice to do daily and have in your tool belt in case of emergency.
-If you feel called to experience the life-changing benefits of this practice, learn more about it, and take control of your mental, physical and emotional well-being, join us for a 5 day Yoga Nidra & Restorative Yoga Immersion.
-To go even deeper with the practice and learn to teach it, you can stay for the 10 day residential Yoga Nidra & Restorative Yoga Teacher Training course which includes a 3 month training package.
+If you feel called to experience the life-changing benefits of this practice, learn more about it, and take control of your mental, physical and emotional well-being, check out our upcoming Yoga Nidra Teacher Trainings happening in Australia and New Zealand with Swami Karma Karuna.

 Benson, Herbert “The Relaxed State and Science”, Bindu No.11, 1997: Pg 6